ivanakhoo/Trading_Optimizer/README.md

 # Trading_Optimizer

 ## TODO:
-- Figure out why eigenvectors have negative values
 - Make simple Markov chain with fixed transition probabilities
+- Implement various strategies (see discord)
+-- Create "move" matrix? (given the two states of BC and gold, what changes to allocation do we make)
 - *Later*: Make MC model with dynamic transition probabilities

 # Git steps

 ## Pull
 git pull origin main